Recipe Overview

 You’ll need a good sized soup pan or Dutch oven.
 Plan on an hour to prepare and simmer this soup.

-Cook the bacon pieces in the pan until they’re crispy.
+Cook the bacon.
+Fry the bacon pieces in the pan until they’re crispy.
 You’ll be using those for a garnish.
 Remove to a paper towel lined plate to drain.
 Discard the excess grease in the pan, reserving one tablespoon or so.

 Here’s how to thicken the soup so it appears even more creamy (without adding calories).
 Make a cornstarch slurry (water and cornstarch) and stir it into the soup.
 Cook gently for a few more minutes to give the cornstarch a chance to thicken the soup.

-Right before serving, stir in those fresh herbs.
+Garnish.
+Right before serving, stir in the fresh herbs.
 Garnish with the bacon you saved and additional Parmesan.

-- If you prefer, omit the bacon.
-Or, if you’d like to make this recipe vegetarian, omit the sausage, too.
-Substitute mushrooms which have a meaty texture and are lovely in this Tuscan soup.
+Make it vegetarian.
+Omit the bacon and sausage.
+Substitute white mushrooms, which have a meaty texture and are lovely in this Tuscan soup.
 Sauté sliced mushrooms (16 oz.) and onion in a tablespoon of olive oil, and continue with the recipe as directed.

-- You can also make this Zuppa Toscana recipe keto or low carb by substituting mushrooms for the potatoes.
-Sauté sliced mushrooms (16 oz.) with the sausage and onion, and continue with the recipe as directed, omitting the potatoes.
+Make keto or low carb zuppa Toscana.
+Omit the potatoes and substitute mushrooms.
+Sauté sliced mushrooms (16 oz.) with the sausage and onion, and continue with the recipe as directed.

 I have a few suggestions for getting a head start on this soup: